paulcpederson/scss-utils/README.md

 #### Respond To

 The `respond-to` mixin adds media queries for use in responsive design.
 The mixin accepts three arguments: maximum size, minimum size, and type (screen, print, etc).
 You can pass just the first out of convenience.
-This mixin works well with the [breakpoint variables](../sass#breakpoints):
+This mixin works well if you save your breakpoints as variables:

 ```scss
 .my-div {